Magnetization density distribution of Sr$_2$IrO$_4$: Deviation from a local $j_\text{eff}=1/2$ picture: Abstract

 \section{Abstract}

 $5d$ iridium oxides are of huge interest due to the potential for new quantum states driven by strong spin-orbit coupling.
-The strontium iridate Sr$_2$IrO$_4$ is particularly in the spotlight because of the novel $j_\text{eff}=1/2$ state consisting of a quantum superposition of the three $t_{2g}$ orbitals with nearly equal population, which stabilizes an unconventional Mott insulating state.
-Here, we report an anisotropic and aspherical magnetization density distribution measured by polarized neutron diffraction in a magnetic field up to 5~T at 4~K, which strongly deviates from a local \jeffHalf picture.
+The strontium iridate Sr$_2$IrO$_4$ is particularly in the spotlight because of the so-called $j_\text{eff}=1/2$ state consisting of a quantum superposition of the three local $t_{2g}$ orbitals with -- in its most simple version -- nearly equal population, which stabilizes an unconventional Mott insulating state.
+Here, we report an anisotropic and aspherical magnetization density distribution measured by polarized neutron diffraction in a magnetic field up to 5~T at 4~K, which strongly deviates from a local \jeffHalf picture even when distortion-induced deviations from the equal weights of the orbital populations are taken into account.
 Once reconstructed by the maximum entropy method and multipole expansion model refinement, the magnetization density shows cross-shaped positive four lobes along the crystallographic tetragonal axes with a large spatial extent, showing that the $xy$ orbital contribution is dominant.
-Theoretical considerations based on a momentum-dependent composition of the \jeffHalf orbital and an estimation of the different contributions to the magnetization density casts the applicability of an effective one-orbital \jeffHalf Hubbard model into doubt.
-The analogy to the superconducting copper oxide systems might thus be weaker than commonly thought.
+The analogy to the superconducting copper oxide systems might then be weaker than commonly thought.